HenryHar/A-B_test_for_ecommerce_website/README.md

 If you are interested in the project, you may simple click the 'Analyzing_A_B_test...' file and the Jupyter notebook file should open on github.

+License:
-License: You may use any part of my work/code unless you are a fellow Udacity student enrolled in the Data Analyst Nanodegree program.
+You may use any part of my work/code unless you are a fellow Udacity student enrolled in the Data Analyst Nanodegree program.
 In that case please reach out to me if you need any help completing your project :)

-Expected revisions:

--I will condense the write-up and make it a standalone document.